pnancol1/ml-webapp-using-flask-tutorial-pn/README.md

 # Machine learning web app using Flask
 <!-- endhide -->

-- In this project we will create a machine learning web application.
+- In this project, we will create a machine learning web application.
 To do a beautiful one, you are free to choose the best model between all your previous projects, and apply your new **Flask** skills!

 > Don't forget to always be resourceful!

 ## 🌱  How to start this project

-You will not be forking this time, please take some time to read this instructions:
+You will not be forking this time, please take some time to read these instructions:

-1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
+1. Create a new repository based on a [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
 2. Open the recently created repository on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
-3. Once Gitpod VSCode has finished opening you start your project following the Instructions below.
+3. Once Gitpod VSCode has finished opening, you start your project following the Instructions below.

 ## 🚛 How to deliver this project